A nonparametric Bayesian analysis of independent and identically distributed observations of covariate-driven Poisson processes: Multi-bandwidth Gaussian process methods for covariate-based intensities

 \subsection{Adaptive anisotropic posterior contraction rates}

-In this section, we present our main theoretical results concerning the asymptotic behavior of the posterior distribution \eqref{Eq:Posterior} as $n\to\infty$, under the paradigm of the `frequentist analysis of Bayesian procedures' (e.g.~\cite{GvdV17}).
+We present our main theoretical results concerning the asymptotic behavior of the posterior distribution \eqref{Eq:Posterior} as $n\to\infty$, under the paradigm of the `frequentist analysis of Bayesian procedures' (e.g.~\cite{GvdV17}).
 We assume observations $D^{(n)}\sim P^{(n)}_{\rho_0}$ generated by some fixed (possibly anisotropic) ground truth $\rho_0$, and study the convergence of $\Pi(\cdot|D^{(n)})$ towards $\rho_0$.
 In the following result, we quantify the speed of such concentration with respect to the distance

-where the expectation is intended with respect to the law of $Z$.
-The latter is the natural metric for the problem at hand, as it can be shown to be closely related to the Hellinger distance between the observational densities defined in \eqref{Eq:Likelihood}, cf.~Section \ref{Subsec:HellDist} in the Supplement.
-In the important case where $Z$ is assumed to be stationary, $d_Z$ can be shown to be equivalent to a standard $L^2$-type metric, under which the obtained rates are generally known to be optimal.
+where the expectation is with respect to the law of $Z$.
+This is a natural metric for the problem at hand, as it turns out to be closely related to the Hellinger distance between the observational densities \eqref{Eq:Likelihood}, cf.~Section \ref{Subsec:HellDist} in the Supplement.
+In the important case where $Z$ is assumed to be stationary, $d_Z$ can be shown to be equivalent to a standard $L^2$-type metric, under which the obtained rates coincide with the optimal ones, up to a logarithmic factor.
 See Section \ref{Subsec:StatCov} below.